ccweerasinghe1994/SpringBoot-Mastery/Docs/4. Building A Spring Boot Jokes App/readme.md

 ## 8. Tips and Tricks - Custom Banner

+to add a custom banner we can add a text file to the resources section.

 ## 9. Spring Pet Clinic - Refactor Services to Common Interface

 ## 10. Spring Pet Clinic - Create Index Page and Controller